 The ski season in Australia begins in the month of June and ends late in September.
 However, the bumper snowfalls persist until the month of October.
 The perfect time to experience skiing in Australia is completely dependent on the snowfall.
 July and August are the recommended and reliable months for approaching the ski resorts in Australia.

-Also Read: Top 5 Ski Resorts in Australia
+Also Read: Hotels in Australia

 1. Perisher, Kosciuszko National Park, NSW